jacderida/licensing-playground-workspace/sn_cli/README.md

 ## License

-This Safe Network repository is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) http://www.gnu.org/licenses/gpl-3.0.en.html).
+This Safe Network binary is licensed under the GNU General Public License (v3).

+For more details, see the [LICENSE](../LICENSE) file at the root of this repository.

 ## Contributing